Green Noise Benefits: How It Can Better Sleep?

 So, what does green noise do?

-Green noise offers certain benefits for sleep and well-being, as discussed under.
+Green noise offers certain benefits for sleep and well-being, as discussed below.

 1. Promotes relaxation